LaubPlusCo/helix-msbuild-example/README.md

 - [How to upgrade your solution .csproj files](https://natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/) to the "new" format.
 - [VS2017 Extension for working with project files](https://marketplace.visualstudio.com/items?itemName=ms-madsk.ProjectFileTools)
 - [Sitecore Visual Studio Helix Templates extension Git repo](https://github.com/LaubPlusCo/helix-msbuild-example)

+# PLEASE CONTRIBUTE OR COMMENT

+Please contribute to this example, comment on the approach, share your feelings..